• Skip to primary navigation

 Instructions

-4. Pour batter into a lined muffin pan, filling each muffin slot almost to the top.
+4. Scoop the batter into your lined muffin tin, filling each muffin slot nearly to the top.

-5. Place muffins in the oven and bake at 350 degrees for 15-18 minutes**
+5. Place the muffins in your preheated oven and bake at 350 degrees for 25 minutes.

-6. Remove from oven, cool in pan for 5 minutes, then transfer muffins to a wire cooling rack.
+6. After baking, remove the muffins from the oven and let them rest in the pan for 5 minutes.
+Then, transfer them to a wire cooling rack.

 Notes